earthgecko/skyline/docs/installation.rst

 - Install Redis - see `Redis.io <https://redis.io/>`__ or Redis Stack Server (see
   `Redis.io Redis Stack Server <https://redis.io/docs/stack/get-started/>`__) if
   you want to handle labelled metrics, like InfluxDB or Prometheus metrics.
+- As of Skyline v4.1.0 with the move to CentOS Stream 9 only Redis Stack Server is being supported moving forward.
+Skyline v4.0.0 allows for the use of redis-stack-server.6.2.6 but Skyline v4.1.0 and CentOS Stream 9 must run redis-stack-server.7.2.0 due to redis.io not providing binary packages of redis-stack-server.6.2.6 for rhel9, only redis-stack-server.7.2.0 packages are available for rhel9.
 - Note Redis is a primary component of Skyline and if you choose to install Redis via yum/dnf or apt using the Redis packages.redis.io repos these can often provide release candidate (RC) packages.
 It is advisable to use a stable